 When I see a Craftsman bungalow like this one in the Mount Baker area of Seattle, Washington, I think I can hear it calling me home.
 This charmer was built in 1913 and has most of its original woodwork intact.
 Take a look…

 The listing says: “Meticulously preserved, sensitively & extensively updated, this lovely home is celebrating its 100th anniversary this year.
 Sited on one of the finest streets in Mount Baker, it has been featured on the biennial Mount Baker Home Tour as one of the very best properties in the neighborhood.”

-I would need a lot more color than this if I lived here, but the neutral palette makes the natural woodwork stand out.
+The neutral palette makes the natural woodwork stand out.
 You see it, not the furniture.